jiutongzhao/Time-Series-Data-Analysis/README.md

 Coherence measures the degree of linear correlation between two signals at each frequency, serving as a frequency-resolved analog of correlation coefficient.
 High coherence indicates a strong, consistent relationship, which is crucial for studies of wave propagation, coupled systems, and causality analysis.
 Here, we explain how to calculate and interpret coherence with Python tools.

 To be honest, I feel very hard to understand what does *coherent/coherence* means in many of the magnetospheric ULF/VLF waves investigations.
 It can be easily understood the coherence between two individual light or signal.
 However, in the *in-situ* observation, the spacecraft can only measure one signal without further distinguishment or separation.
 In some literature, the coherence between $E_x$ and $B_y$ are used to measure whether the observed VLF waves are coherent.
 These VLF waves always propagate along the geomagnetic field line, which point to the north near the magnetic equator.
 It makes some sense as a high coherence suggests the waves have a stable wave vector during this interval.
 But, it is still hard to expect the occurrence of interference as both $E_x$ and $B_y$ may just be the presence of one single wave.
 While, some other literatures use the coherence between the magnetic field components to

+- Coherency is meaningless without taking an average.

 ### Combination with Maxwell's Equations: SVD Wave Analysis